Home / Portfolio / Conservation of a manuscript with one binding inside the other

 And here explaining aspects concerning the structural damages (16:25″):

-The images below show the recycling of the binding, a vellum laced-case binding, in which the boards contained a previous limp vellum binding (disjecta membra: an older binding is re-used for a different purpose, layers of a board, in this case).
+The images below show the palimpsest binding, a vellum laced-case binding, in which the boards contained a previous limp vellum binding (disjecta membra: an older binding is re-used for a different purpose, layers of a board, in this case).

 UV photography helps reading better the title in this former binding inside the boards.